Koningin Wilhelmina, heirloom herbaceous peony

 Plant size: 4-5 'eye' plants with a well developed root system.
 This size plant will most likely flower its first or second spring in the ground.

-When we ship: Orders can ship FALL 2016.
+When we ship: Orders will ship in FALL 2017.

 Potted stock on this plant is available at the nursery for pickup this spring.
 Sorry, we do not ship potted plants.